Code-Institute-Submissions/danthestar-MS2/README.md

 ### **Game page**
 *  one page where game is centred on page, vertically and horizontally
 *  contains game window (20x20 tails) where "znake" is moving in search of "food"
 *  score indication in right upper corner
 *  title name slightly above the game "Znake"
+*  reset button game for restarting the game form start

 ### **Features Left to Implement**
-* defenetly more levels with higer spee dor harder dificolty in some maners
+* defenetly more levels with higer speed or harder dificolty in some maners
 * some type of star scoring: so players can leav 1-5 star grade
 * it will be nice to make the same game in 3D environment
 * implement way more different context, just for practise and it will make game more hi-tech and more attractive!
-* implement score name options - so the other players will try to beat the higest score
+* implement score name options - leaderboard
 * make it multiplayer!!

 ---